willtemperley/v-leaflet-markercluster-parent/g-leaflet-markercluster/README.md

-g-leaflet-markercluster
+Wrapper for Leaflet MarkerCluster extension
 =======================

-GWT wrapper for Leaflet MarkerCluster extension
+Depends on g-leaflet